 (d) Our suppliers (such as accommodation or transport providers) have their own booking conditions or conditions of carriage, and these conditions are binding between you and the supplier.
 Some of these conditions may limit or remove the relevant transport provider's or other supplier's liability to you.
 You can get copies of such conditions from our offices, or the offices of the relevant supplier.

 (e) If we make any payment to you or any member of your party for death, personal injury or illness, you must co-operate fully with us in seeking recovery of any payment we make.

 (f) Operational decisions may be taken by air carriers and airports resulting in delays, diversions or rescheduling.
 Abercrombie & Kent has no control over such decisions, and is therefore unable to accept responsibility for them.
 Where, as a result of circumstances beyond our control we are obliged to change or end your holiday after departure, but before the end of your holiday, we will not pay compensation or reimburse you for expenses incurred.
-You must have adequate travel insurance for your holiday and should claim via your insurance company for any loss or damage to luggage and/or personal possessions.
+We strongly recommend you have adequate travel insurance for your holiday and should claim via your insurance company for any loss or damage to luggage and/or personal possessions.
 In the event that any claim is made directly with us, our liability to pay compensation and/or the amount of compensation will be limited in accordance with the conventions referred to in (c) above.

 (g) If you suffer death, injury or illness during your holiday arising out of an activity which does not form part of the inclusive arrangements booked with the Company, the Company will offer assistance where appropriate and in its sole discretion.
-This assistance must be requested within 90 days of your misadventure and will be limited to general advice and/or assistance with legal fees up to £5,000 per Booking Form, such contributions to be repaid to the Company out of any judgment or insurance payment you subsequently obtain.
+This assistance must be requested within 90 days of your misadventure and will be limited to general advice and/or assistance with legal fees up to £5,000 per party, such contributions to be repaid to the Company out of any judgment or insurance payment you subsequently obtain.